PhillipsJo860/python-variables-starter/python-variables-notes.md

 ## Questions

 1. In Python, what symbol do you use to assign a value to a variable?
-    -  Answer here
+    -  =

 2. In plain English, explain the difference between **string data** data and **numeric data**.
-    -  Answer here
+    -  string is for text whereas numeric accepts an integer.

 3. List 2 - 3 guidelines to keep in mind when naming your Python variables.
-    -  Write the name of your Python variable in lowercase
+    -  FirstName
-    -  Answer here
+    -  Keep it short
-    -  Answer here
+    -  Keep it descriptive